 One of the cheapest 5-inch BNF on the market currently – even cheaper than building your own (with similar specs components).

-My favorite tiny whoop so far in 2024, can’t beat the performance and value.
+My favourite tiny whoop so far in 2024, can’t beat the performance and value.

 Other Recommendations